God’s Glory Must Enchant Us

 Welcome to the Ask Pastor John podcast.
 This week we welcome back author and speaker Dr. Paul David Tripp.
 Paul will be filling in this week.
-Most recently Paul is the author of the book, *Awe: Why It Matters for Everything We Think, Say, and Do — which easily made my top 10 list for best books of 2015.*
+Most recently Paul is the author of the book Awe: Why It Matters for Everything We Think, Say, and Do — which easily made my top-ten list for best books of 2015.

-Paul, in the book you wrote: “Spiritual growth is about recapturing your awe.”
+Paul, in the book you wrote, “Spiritual growth is about recapturing your awe.”
 That is a great line.
-Envision us here.
-How does spiritual growth in the Christian life work dynamically?
+Envision for us here: How does spiritual growth in the Christian life work dynamically?

 The first thing that you need to understand is that God hardwired all human beings for awe.
 There is a quest inside of us to be amazed, to wonder, to have something that is so great and so awesome and so compelling that we want to live for it.
 That we are willing to make sacrifices for it.
 It will be the thing that will get us up in the morning.
 That is all of humanity.